Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If it’s a wild animal that must be killed, don’t damage the head.
 The brain will be needed to test for rabies.
-Don’t let anyone destroy wild animals at random just because there maybe a rabies outbreak in your area.
-Only a few wild animals will be carrying rabies.
+Don’t let anyone destroy wild animals at random just because there may be a rabies outbreak in your area.
+Only a few wild animals will actually be carrying rabies.

 It’s critically important that you notify your family doctor immediately after an animal bite.
-Your doctor can find out if the animal has been captured.
+You may contact the Health Department or York County Animal Services to find out if the animal has been captured.
 If necessary, your doctor will give the anti-rabies treatment recommended by the United States Public Health Service.
 Your doctor will also treat you for other possible infections that could be caused from the bite.
-Report the bite to the Animal Control Bureau at 757-890-3621 and the local health department.
-In Williamsburg 757-253-4813 and all other areas on the Virginia lower Peninsula at 757-594-7340.
+Report the bite to the Animal Control Services at 757-890-3601 and to the local health department as well.
+In Williamsburg, this number is 757-603-4277.
+The number for all other areas on the Virginia lower Peninsula is 757-594-7340.

 If your pet is a dog or cat, they will have you confine the animal and watch it closely for 10 days.
 Report any illness or unusual behavior to your local health department and veterinarian immediately.
 Don’t let the animal stray, and don’t give the animal away.
 It must be available for observation by public health authorities.